PNNL-Comp-Mass-Spec/BSF_publication/README.md

 * Note: Please refer to this [link](https://docs.google.com/document/d/1q2gciWRhVCAAnlvF2iRLuJ7whrGP6QjpsCMq1yWz7dU/edit) for more details.
 - file_S2b_HDAC_lincs_top_edges.txt (tab-delimited): Among 6.3 million pairs, it provides top 20,000 similar pairs.

+The actual image for figure 3 was created using a custom javascript based on vis.js using the above files.

 ## L1000 signatures associated to niclosamide - Figure S2
 These files contain the raw data of the Supplementary Figure 2.
 Niclosamide is one of the non-human medications.
 - file_S4a_nonhuman_lincs_signatures.txt (tab-delimited): It contains a list of signatures perturbed by the non-human medications.
 - file_S4b_nonhuman_lincs_top_edges.txt (tab-delimited): It contains top 20,000 similar pairs linked to signatures of (a).

+The actual image for figure 3 was created using a custom javascript based on vis.js using the above files.

 ## KEGG Genome similarity - Figure 4
 This excel file contains the raw data of the Figure 4, which shows the average number of shared genes between a genome and other genomes within its taxonomic group.